Alice Lloyd College

-Alice Lloyd College is a private work college in Pippa Passes, Kentucky, US.
+Alice Lloyd College is a private work college in Pippa Passes, Kentucky, United States.
 It was co-founded by the journalist Alice Spencer Geddes Lloyd (a native of Cambridge, Massachusetts) and June Buchanan (a native of New York) in 1923, at first under the name of Caney Junior College.
 Founded as an institution to educate leaders in Appalachia locally, it became a bachelor's degree-granting institution in the early 1980s.
 Alice Lloyd College is accredited by the Southern Association of Colleges and Schools (SACS).

 Academics

 As of 2024, Alice Lloyd College has implemented 18 major degree programs and eight pre-professional programs into its curricula.
 The student-to-faculty ratio is 14.5:1 with an average class size of 18.

-Ninety-five percent of Alice Lloyd College graduates are accepted into graduate and professional schools.
-Seventy-five percent of Alice Lloyd College graduates are the first in their families to obtain an undergraduate degree.

 Rankings and reputation

 Alice Lloyd College was ranked number 7 in Regional Colleges South and number 2 in Best Value Schools, as of the 2018 edition of U.S. News & World Report's rankings.

 In the 2022 edition of U.S. News rankings, Alice Lloyd College was ranked number 21 in Regional Colleges South and number 5 in Best Value Schools.